mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Overview

-The Nexmo Voice API handles two types of phone call: **inbound** and **outbound**.
+The Vonage Voice API handles two types of phone call: **inbound** and **outbound**.

-**Inbound** calls are calls made to a Nexmo number from another regular phone anywhere in the world.
+**Inbound** calls are calls made to a Vonage number from another regular phone anywhere in the world.

-**Outbound** calls are calls made from the Nexmo platform to a regular phone number.
+**Outbound** calls are calls made from the Vonage platform to a regular phone number.
 Outbound calls are usually initiated in response to a request made via the REST API to create a new call.
 Outbound calls may also be made from within the call flow of an existing call (either inbound or outbound) using the `connect` action within the NCCO (Nexmo Call Control Object).
 This scenario is generally used for forwarding calls.

 Both inbound and outbound calls follow the same call flow once answered.
 This call flow is controlled by an NCCO.
 An NCCO is a script of actions to be run within the context of the call.
 Actions are executed in the order they appear in the script, with the next action starting when the previous action has finished executing.
 For more information about NCCOs, see the [NCCO reference](/voice/voice-api/ncco-reference).

-When a call is answered, Nexmo makes a call to the `answer_url` provided.
+When a call is answered, Vonage makes a call to the `answer_url` provided.
 For inbound calls the `answer_url` is fetched from the configuration of the application that the number is linked to.
 For outbound calls, an `answer_url` is provided in the API request made to create the call.

 You may choose to provide your NCCO as part of the request you send to create a call instead of providing an `answer_url`.
 This is done by providing an NCCO in the `ncco` key of [your request](/api/voice#createCall)